GONZOsint/geowifi/README.md

   -j, --json               Json output
   -m, --map                Map output
 ```
+- Search by BSSID: `python3 -b BSSID`
+- Search by SSID: `python3 -s SSID`

+It is possible to export the result in json using the `-j` parameter and show the results in a map using `-m`.

 ### 🗺️ Map output example
 ![Map output](https://imgur.com/rDBXmXv.png)

 ### 💾 Json output example
 ```json
 {